 IIAS official Camilo Enciso

-Leader of Grupo Aval and Colombia’s richest man Luis Carlos Sarmiento, lent Duque $4.8 million (COP15.2 billion) for his successful attempt to defeat the leftist anti-corruption candidate Gustavo Petro in June.
+The majority owner of Grupo Aval and Colombia’s richest man, Luis Carlos Sarmiento, lent Duque $4.8 million (COP15.2 billion) for his successful attempt to defeat the leftist anti-corruption candidate Gustavo Petro in June.

 Colombia’s chief prosecutor Nestor Humberto Martinez, who was “Sarmiento’s guy” until his appointment in 2016 has been removed from the case, as well as the entire Prosecutor General’s Office.